 Approaching from Ogden City, drive east on 12th Street, which turns into Ogden Canyon (Hwy 39).
 You’ll be on a scenic byway with towering peaks, waterfalls, and a blue-ribbon stream, but leave the sightseeing to your passengers on this winding road.

-Recreation at Pineview Reservoir is administered by several agencies (U.S. Forest Service, American Land & Leisure, Weber County Sheriff, Utah Department of Natural Resources), with each agency somewhat overlapping the other.
+Recreation at Pineview Reservoir is administered by several agencies (U.S. Forest Service, Utah Recreation Company, Weber County Sheriff, Utah Department of Natural Resources), with each agency somewhat overlapping the other.
 A few general rules apply around the entire lake, with specific rules applying to specific areas.

 General rules: PIneview beaches are open daily from 6:00 a.m. to 10:00 p.m.
 No alcohol in any beach area.
 Alcohol is allowed on the water (boats), but standard laws apply in terms of public intoxication and operating a vehicle under the influence.
 No glass containers.
 No littering (pack it in, pack it out).
 No beach fires or charcoal.
 No overnight camping (with the obvious exception of Anderson Cove campground).